suhlig/bosh-rsync-blobs/README.markdown

 * BOSH release so that it can be deployed standalone or spiffed into a concourse deployment
   * Not so simple anymore
-  * Good fit for someone already runnign stuff under BOSH
+  * Good fit for someone already running stuff under BOSH

 # Questions

 * Should everyone upload their stuff once a new download is complete, so that the server stays fresh?
 Probably yes.
 * How do we clean up the server and remove obsolete files?
 We shouldn't let users delete, probably.
 * Is a (caching) HTTP proxy a better way to solve this?

-# Meta

-This is an experiment on running a proposal.
-Instead of writing a Google doc, we write the README directly and collaborate publically using Github's commenting on PRs.

-Work flow:

-1. Create a public Github project
-1. Add an empty README to it
-1. Commit and push
-1. Create a branch and write the proposal as an update to the README
-1. Push and create a PR
-1. Send RFQ to interested parties and ask for comments on the PR.